 Scale: 1 / 35

-The kit includes flexible tracks.There are 4 decal schemes, for tigers numbered 121, 131, 731 and 813.
-Tiger 731 was in fact 131 renumbered.
+Tamiya's kit includes flexible tracks.There are 4 decal schemes, for tigers numbered 121, 131, 813 and 731.
+A tactical number beginning with 8 indicates that the Tiger is on the Beja mission; a number beginning with 7 indicates the tank is with the 504th battalion.
+Tiger 731 was in fact Tiger 131 renumbered.

-These are reviews or descriptions of the kit:
+These are reviews or examinations of the kit;

 TIGER1.INFO is not responsible for the content of external sites.